codeadamca/php-functions/README.md

       </html>
       ```

+> [!Note]
 > Do not edit the code between the stars.

 3. Before the `doctype` tag create two functions.
 The first will accept one numeric paraemter and format it as a number using the format $.00.00.
 The second function will convert a rating t a series of visual start using HTML special chacaters.
 For example 3/5 would display &#9733;&#9733;&#9733;&#9734;&#9734;.

 4. In the `body` section add code that will display the three sets of book information using loops and the two functions defined in the previous step.

+> [!Note]
 > Add each value from the arrays one at a time.
 Test your PHP after each new line of PHP.

 > [More information on PHP for loops](https://www.php.net/manual/en/functions.user-defined.php)